 This web page shows only a small excerpt of our Heazlay research.
-Another 323 words (23 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Heazlay History in all our PDF Extended History products and printed products wherever possible.
+Another 162 words (12 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Heazlay History in all our PDF Extended History products and printed products wherever possible.

 Heazlay Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Heazlay has undergone many spelling variations, including Eastley, Eastleigh, Eastly, Easley, Easly, Easlie and many more.

 Early Notables of the Heazlay family (pre 1700)

 More information is included under the topic Early Heazlay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heazlay family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Heazlay were among those contributors: Mary Eastley, who arrived in Virginia in 1719.
 The is an Easley family prominent in Missouri.

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)